vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 I had my regular daily supplements with this meal, but none of the pain medication.

+### Soft solid food on 2023-08-24 from 3:45 PM to 4:45 PM

+I had my first soft solid food meal on the afternoon of 2023-08-24 between 3:45 PM and 4:45 PM.
+The meal included rice, potatoes and peas, and mixed vegetables, in addition to yogurt, almond milk, and miso soup.
+Since I was having mixed vegetables, I did not include tomato soup.

+I enjoyed this meal, though I did have a slight soreness of throat for a few minutes around the end of the meal.
+But it cleared quickly.
+It might be due to the swallowing of some residual blood/saliva with the meal.

 ## Sleep

 ### Sleep on night of 2023-08-23